jafermarq/FlowerMonthly/README.md

 To start this repo we have ported the [pytorch_simulation](https://github.com/adap/flower/tree/main/examples/simulation_pytorch) Flower example and adapted it so it works with [Hydra](https://hydra.cc/) configs to make the parameterisation of your FL experiments easy and flexible.
 The same could have been achieved using [AwesomeYaml](https://github.com/SamsungLabs/awesomeyaml) or other config systems.
 In fact, a previous version of this repo was entirely designed around AwesomeYaml (see tag `withAwesomeYaml` tag).
 I have added some small changes to the code provided by that example to make this repo more interesting, some of which is based on FlowerMonthly demos and talks.
 The code in this repo is validated using Flower's Virtual Client Engine for Simulation of FL workloads.
 However, the vast majority of the code here can be directly be used in gRPC-based Flower setups outside simulation.

 The purpose of this repo is to showcase through simple examples different functionalies of [Flower](https://github.com/adap/flower) (**give it a :star: if you use it**) so you can later use it in your projects.
 With this in mind, the dataset considered here considered, its partitioning and the training protocol as a whole is kept fairly simple.
 Here I use CIFAR-10 and split it following [LDA](https://arxiv.org/abs/1909.06335) for a fixed value of \alpha (which you can tune in the configs).
-By default I generate a 100-client split and sample 10 clients per round (this is a simple but very typical _cross-silo_ FL setup)
+By default I generate a 100-client split and sample 10 clients per round (this is a simple but very typical _cross-silo_ FL setup).
+Please note in this repo I have set sensible values for the hyperparameters but they likely need to be adjusted for each different experiment in this repo.

 Currently, this repo provides:

+* A `conf/strategy/strategy_model_saving.yaml` config showing how with small changes to a standard Flower strategy you can keep track of all variables you want (e.g. global model state) so you can either genereate checkpoints or retreive their values at the end of simulation.
 * A `conf/strategy/strategy_kd.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
 * A `conf/strategy/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
 * A `conf/base_kd.yaml` a top-level config that you can run to see a simple federated KD setting in action.